Blog > How to Easily Build (and Maintain) Better Team Habits

 5. Reinforce Commitment Through Recognition and Rewards

 Leveraging accountability and monitoring your team members’ progress may not sufficiently motivate them to change their habits, which is why it’s important to offer them other incentives that drive them toward success.
-You may consider rewards such as sharing successes publically, offering summer Fridays, hosting catered lunches, or even distributing gift cards.
+You may consider rewards such as sharing successes publicly, offering summer Fridays, hosting catered lunches, or even distributing gift cards.
 You can also ask your team for suggestions on these types of incentives.
 Use whatever you can to motivate and inspire them to persevere.

 The Bottom Line